sergiodxa/remix-utils/README.md

 #### Typed JSON

-This function is a typed version of the `json` helper provided by Remix, it accepts a generic with the type of data you are going to send in the response.
+This function is a typed version of the `json` helper provided by Remix.
+It accepts a generic with the type of data you are going to send in the response.

-This helps ensure at the compiler lever that the data you are sending from your loader matches the provided type.
-It's more useful when you create a type or interface for your loader so you can share it between `json` and `useLoaderData` to help you avoid missing or extra parameters in the response.
+This helps ensure that the data you are sending from your loader matches the provided type at the compiler lever.
+It's more useful when you create an interface or type for your loader so you can share it between `json` and `useLoaderData` to help you avoid missing or extra parameters in the response.

-Again, this is not doing any kind of validation on the data you send, it's just a type checker.
+Again, this is not doing any kind of validation on the data you send.
+It's just a type checker.

-The generic extends JsonValue from [type-fest](https://github.com/sindresorhus/type-fest/blob/ff96fef37b84137e1600eebce108c2b797427c1f/source/basic.d.ts#L45), this limit the type of data you can send to anything that can be serializable so you are not going to be able to send BigInt, functions, Symbols, etc. If `JSON.stringify` fails trying to stringify the data, it will not be supported.
+The generic extends JsonValue from [type-fest](https://github.com/sindresorhus/type-fest/blob/ff96fef37b84137e1600eebce108c2b797427c1f/source/basic.d.ts#L45), this limit the type of data you can send to anything that can be serializable, so you are not going to be able to send BigInt, functions, Symbols, etc. If `JSON.stringify` fails to try to stringify that value, it will not be supported.

 ```tsx
 import { useLoaderData } from "remix";